Learn about the specialties doctors practise in Ontario.

 Practising doctors: 59

-Ophthalmologists diagnose and treat all eye diseases, perform eye surgery and prescribe and fits eyeglasses and contact lenses to correct vision problems.
-Because they are physicians, ophthalmologists sometimes recognize other health problems that aren’t directly related to the eye, and refer those patients to the right medical doctors for treatment.
+Ophthalmologists diagnose and treat all eye diseases, perform eye surgery and prescribe and fit eyeglasses and contact lenses to correct vision problems.
+Because they are physicians, ophthalmologists sometimes recognize other health problems that aren’t directly related to the eye and refer those patients to the right medical doctors for treatment.

-Dr. Rajinder Rathee, eye physician and surgeon, chair of Eye Physicians and Surgeons of Ontario
+From Dr. Rajinder Rathee, eye physician and surgeon, past chair of Eye Physicians and Surgeons of Ontario:

 Blinding accidents happen in the blink of an eye

 “Threats to our vision can happen to anyone, at any stage of life, either by trauma or disease.
 The good news is that today ophthalmologists can treat most of them successfully.

 “Every time I’m on call, I see patients of all ages with serious but preventable eye trauma.
 Most are caused by industrial accidents, or through sports injuries.
 Play injuries – like a ball or toy in the eye – or shattered glass are also common.
 Fights not only cause injuries to the eye but also cause broken bones around the eye which can lead to a secondary injury.

 “Ophthalmologists can often save a cut or damaged eye through surgery.
 Other times, we can repair the eye itself but not the vision in that eye.
 But sometimes we can’t save the eye at all.
 That’s why eye protection is so important, especially for industrial and construction workers and athletes.
 And of course, like my mother used to say, play safe and don’t get into fights!”